loykin/apirun/docs/LOGGING.md

 ## Public API Reference

-The apimigrate package provides a clean public API for logging configuration:
+The apirun package provides a clean public API for logging configuration:

 ### Types and Constants